 I stopped in here early one afternoon, on the way up to San Francisco, but only had time and stomach capacity to order one pie—a sausage pizza.
 The fennel sausage was house-made from naturally raised Berkshire pork.
 The pie left me smiling.
 The ingredients, all produced by small farmers (most of them barely reaching a height of three and a half feet), were fresh and carefully selected; the crust, baked in a brick-lined gas oven at roughly 650°F, was nicely charred and blistered.
 Frankly, I can't pinpoint what was lacking, but somehow I wasn't overwhelmed.
 This testifies to my absurdly neurotic standard (though most Slice readers probably fall into that category).
 By any sane measure, Howie's is an excellent addition to the California pizza scene, and, perhaps a somewhat intangible point that some of us may appreciate, Howie was there himself, aproned and working on a new sourdough starter.
 Howie's Artisan Pizza: howiesartisanpizza.com

 Due north in San Francisco is Gialina's, a cozy pizza place in the San Francisco's Glen Park neighborhood.
-I've eaten here twice—the review is on Slice here—and was impressed both times.
+I've eaten here twice and was impressed both times.
 This is where I first encountered nettles—on a pizza, that is.
 I've sampled several pies here, the Atomica; the wild nettle pizza with pancetta, red onions, and aged provolone; the sweet Italian sausage, broccoli rabe, and aged provolone pie; and the potato with applewood-smoked bacon, onions, and gorgonzola.

 All these pizzas burst with flavors and imagination.
 There are several tasty salads and antipasti, including a pork belly dish that a native Chinese foodie sitting next time claimed was as good as the pork belly from the village he hailed from.
 The ambiance at Gialina's is friendly and inviting, and though it gets crowded, they will take your name and give you a call so you can wait in a nearby bar or stroll around.
 My only criticism of the pizza is that, compared to the very best pizzas to be had, the crust lacked somewhat in texture.
 For my taste, Gialina's crust was a bit too brittle, lacking the chewy quality that the finest pizzaioli can coax out of the dough.
 Still, if anyone invited me to Gialina's, I'd jump.
 Gialina: 2842 Diamond Street, San Francisco CA 94131 (map); 415-239-8500; gialina.com